perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

   first PR, or work with low-hanging fruit issues elsewhere in the documentation.

+* The writer will be also responsible for MC'ing, along volunteers, a doc-athon for the community to participate in editing Raku documentation.
+This will also help expand the community, and the writer will help onboard new people, as well as review contributions from complete newbies.

 The volunteer stuff will be always on hand, reviewing and improving, and helping the writer prioritize new issues, assigning it to them or helping them through with any doubt they might have; also taking their